 I absolutely love it here and I can see myself living here long term.

-So what do I love about living here most?
+What do I love about living in Bali the most?

 If you've ever been you probably know what I'm talking about.